rricharz/R65/README.md

 - Reversi
 - Pong
 - Alien Invasion
+- Starship (using an external tek4010 terminal emulator)

 No Basic games have survived, but I imported a few Basic games from http://vintage-basic.net/games.html to test the Basic interpreter.